 In collaboration with the Los Angeles Community College District, gkkworks, and Cupertino Electric, Southland helped design and build a new 42,000 square foot maintenance and operations (M&O) facility that houses everything from electrical and plumbing to offices and administrative areas.
 The project also included a new central energy plant that serves the M&O facility.

-Pierce College is the State of California’s first permitted near net-zero facility using the design-build method.
 The project achieved LEED Gold certification and won the Energy Efficiency Partnership Programs Best Practice Award in 2010 for its substantial energy and CO2 savings.